LisaLim-1/BRG-ISEA-Lisa/README.md

-# Virtualisation and Linux Setup
+# Lab 1a Virtualisation and Linux Setup

 Session 1a: Setting up Ubuntu and Linux on VMware Fusion